NLP Tips for Literacy Teachers of Primary Schoolchildren

 L

 Encourage pupils to LOOK up.
-Above all, don’t let them be sad, frightened, fearful etc. and don’t let them be looking down.
+Above all, don’t let them be sad, frightened, etc. and don’t let them be looking down.
 They’ll access their visual field best when they LOOK up.

 E

 EVERYONE can be a visual learner and develop their visual field.
 As long as they can recognise their relatives and friends (almost everyone can) they just need to develop the skill they already have.
 Developing one’s visual field is an ESSENTIAL skill for any schoolwork.
-Being able to visualise in rich detail, hold an image steady in order to copy from it, and instantly access large amounts of information is invaluable for succeeding in school, work, life.
+Being able to visualise in rich detail, hold an image steady in order to copy from it, and instantly access large amounts of information is invaluable for succeeding at school, work, in life.
 EVERY teacher can teach this; there is no need for special assessments until you are sure that pupils are visualising words well.

 X